RaghuvirJonnagiri/PresentationsAndReports/README.md

 ## PosterPCH :
-Poster that I made to present my then research at a conference in Philadelphia.
+Poster that I made to present my then aorta research at a conference in Philadelphia.

 ## PIVDataAnalysis_Dec2017 :